malariagen/parasite-data/docs/pf7/examples.md

 # Pf7 Analysis Examples

-The notebooks below provide examples of analyses for the Pf7 data release.
+The notebooks below provide guided examples of analyses for the Pf7 data release.

+All of these notebooks are executable with Google Colaboratory, a free interactive computing service.
+To run a notebook for yourself, simply click the launch icon (<i class=\"fas fa-rocket\"></i>) at the top of the notebook and select **"Google Colab"**.

 ```{tableofcontents}
 ```